mridiot0/Simple_network_scanner/README.md

 - **Device Discovery:** Users can scan a network range to discover devices and their corresponding MAC addresses.
 - **Port Scanning:** Users can scan for open ports on a specified device within a network range.
 - **Port Scan Options:** Supports scanning the top 100 ports, top 1000 ports, or a custom range of ports.
 - **Output to File:** Results of the port scan are saved to a text file (**Live**), allowing users to review the findings later.
+This output file is live so if you killed the script by accident it will store the already processed ports in the file.

 ### Usage:
-1. Run the script and choose the desired option from the main menu.
+1. First git clone the repo using `git clone https://github.com/mridiot0/Simple_network_scanner && cd Simple_network_scanner`
 2. Input the necessary parameters, such as network range or host IP, depending on the chosen option.
-3. View the scan results on the console and find detailed results saved in a text file with a timestamped filename.
+3. When using top 1000 ports it will ask for the file path of the top 1000 ports file it is included in the repo just type `top1000ports.txt` when asked
+ `Enter the path to the file containing port numbers:` you can even modify the file in `top1000ports.txt` to meet your needs.

 ### Dependencies:
 - [`scapy`](https://pypi.org/project/scapy/): For crafting and sending packets on the network.
 Install via pip: `pip install scapy`